smiley22/S22.Imap/Examples.md

 							}
 						 }

-						 // fetch MIME part and include it in the returned MailMessage instance return true;
+						 // Fetch MIME part and include it in the returned MailMessage instance. return true;
 						}
 					);